The Complete Face Shape and Haircut Guide

 Triangle Face

-Best haircuts:
+Best options:

-• Volume and texture on top
+• Volume and texture on top — this is your go-to strategy

-• Longer styles with layers
+• Longer styles with layers that create width at the crown

-• Bangs that widen the forehead
+• Bangs that widen the appearance of the forehead

-Your Hair Texture
+Your Hair Texture Matters Just As Much

 Curly hair texture example